boecker-lab/docs.sirius.github.io/docs/_pages/installation.md

 *Gurobi* or *CPLEX* will improve the speed of fragmentation tree computations, which is the most time-intense step of the computational analysis.
-Beside this, there will be no differences in using *Gurobi*, *CPLEX* or *GLPK*.
+Beside this, there will be no differences in using *Gurobi*, *CPLEX*.
 To use Gurobi set the environment variable `GUROBI_HOME` to a valid Gurobi installation location e.g. `/opt/ibm/ILOG/CPLEX_Studio1271/cplex`.
-Similarly, to use *CPLEX* set `CPLEX_HOME` e.g. `/opt/ibm/ILOG/CPLEX_Studio1271/cplex`.
+Similarly, to use *CPLEX* set `CPLEX_HOME` to e.g. `/opt/ibm/ILOG/CPLEX_Studio1271/cplex`.
 SIRIUS will automatically use Gurobi or CPLEX as its solver if corresponding environment variables are specified.
-You can manually set the preferred ILP solvers in the settings dialog (GUI) or via the command line `--ilp-solver`.
+You can specify the preferred ILP solvers in the settings dialog (GUI) or via the command line `--ilp-solver`.

 ## Proxy servers